restoring balance in an unbalanced world.

 Areas of expertise.

 I focus on active listening while encouraging you to set and achieve goals that we come up with together.
-I am committed to offering a safe, neutral, non-judgemental space to help you identify, manage and overcome your sadness habits, anxieties, frustrations and everything in between.
+I am committed to you and these goals.
+I encourage my clients, offer alternative perspectives and try to push gently in a positive direction.
+I am here to journey with you to where you want to be!

 I believe every person has a story, past or history, one that has brought them to where they are now.
 However, no matter the kind of story, I believe that story doesn’t have to define you.
 I believe that although we don’t always have the power to choose our story, we can make the choice to take that story and make or create something more beautiful of it.